Matthew Dalby

 Matthew John Dalby FRSE is Professor of Cell Engineering at the University of Glasgow.
 His research is focused on mesenchymal stem cell interactions with nanotopography, with particular focus on the use of metabolomics, to study mechanotransduction.

-He was part of a team, led by Prof Manuel Salmeron-Sanchez, who developed bone growth technology that was used in Eva the Large Münsterländer to save her leg from amputation.
+He is director of the EPSRC UK hub for mesenchymal stem cell manufacturing that aims to open up regenerative cell therapies.

 He completed his PhD in Biomedical Materials at Queen Mary University of London in 2001.
-He has an h-index of 80.
+He has an h-index of 85.